Healpyxel

 process_partition (gdf, nside:int, mode:str, base_index:int|None=None,

-*Process a single dask partition (GeoDataFrame) and return DataFrame of assignments.
+*Process a single dask partition and return DataFrame of assignments.

 add_psf_weights_to_sidecar